 Brand: He's the jock of the group.
 In his spare time he lifts weights, works oddjobs to feed his bike hobby, and is smitten by the cheerleader Andy.
 He is the more practical one out of the group, while everyone is wanting to go on an adventure, he proceeds with caution.
 He is also the butt of many jokes, because he failed his driver's test.

 Mikey: He is the complete opposite of his older brother Brand.
-Mike is an awkward teenager that wears braces and has asthma.
+Mike is an awkward teenager who wears braces and has asthma.
 While Brand is the more physically gifted of the two, Mikey is the intellectual one.
 He has a great knowledge of history and his enthusiasm for an adventures wears off on his friends.

 Mouth: He is the wiseass of the group.
 Mouth is constantly cracking jokes, much to the annoyance of his friends.
 He talks a lot, but often has very little to say.

 Chunk: The fat friend.
 Chunk devotes a good portion of his time to hanging out in arcades and eating lots of junk food.
 He is also a horrible liar, often telling incredible stories about famous people he meet or amazing events that he witnessed.
-He is the boy that cried wolf and eventually costs him later in the film.
+He is the boy who cried wolf and that eventually costs him later in the film.

 Date: The smart Asian stereotype.
 Data specialty is inventing gadgets that serve no real function and rarely work.
 He often stumbles over his English and gets extremely upset when people correct him.